-If you are on the hunt for a great roll recipe, be sure to check out my Quick Dinner Rolls, Parker House Rolls, Potato Rolls, and my Cinnamon Rolls too.
-They're all perfect for a holiday or family dinner.
+If you are on the hunt for a great roll recipe, be sure to check out my Quick Dinner Rolls, Parker House Rolls, and these Potato Rolls.

 Homemade Crescent Rolls